NurielWainstein/NanoDim/README.md

 STL File Management: Upload, view, and organize STL files.
 3D Model Viewer: Rotate and zoom in and out of the model.
 3D to 2D Projection: Convert 3D models into 2D images for analysis and further processing.
-Image Processing: Use OpenCV for filters and processing on the 2D projections.
+Image Processing: Use OpenCV for filters and processing on the 2D projections. -> Batch opperations over all the files with multirheading

 Modular Architecture: The application is designed with modular components to separate views, models, and controllers.